bjornmeansbear/sentence-a-day/README.md

 20190206 Documentation of my libre attempts are a must.
 I need to find the time to actually get down some of the things I've tried and learned.
 20190207 Is writing or audio/video recording better for that?
 I'll do it faster as audio recordings; but its more accessible as text right?
 20190208 Waste = Food is a great idea to apply to more things than just the natural world.
 Here's a great prompt: the earth's major nutrients are carbon, hydrogen, oxygen, & nitrogen … what are graphic design's major nutrients? (and! how can they be cycled and recycled into new graphic design indefintiely?????????)
+20190208 Oh man, I need to setup a repo of just my fav libre fonts. then I can easily keep all my installs mac, gnu/linux, whatever, in sync.